Accenture stock action update

 The second biggest news was that most of the energy complex (attributing much to the CRB Index percentages rise) had a cracker of a week with Gasoline, Brent, Heating Oil and Diesel rose somewhere between 15% and 26% in a single week……all except Gas, including Natural Gas which saw an intra-week low of $6.30 and closing in on my $5.00 target.

-Dutch TTF Gas and the Japan-Korean LNG Marker have fallen considerably in past weeks.
+Dutch TTF Gas and the Japan-Korean LNG Marker continue their string of notable weekly declines.

 The larger advancers over the past week comprised of;